neonevm/neon-evm.docs/docs/operating/operator_guide.md

 ```

 **The command line options:**
-  * `-e CONFIG=<network>` — specifies a Solana network configuration; `CONFIG=devnet` is recommended.
+  * `-e CONFIG=<network>` — Specifies a Solana network configuration; `CONFIG=devnet` is recommended.
-  * `-v <path-to-keypair-file/id.json>:/root/.config/solana/id.json` — specifies the path to the .JSON file where your keypair is stored and passes your private key to the container.
+  * `-v <path-to-keypair-file/id.json>:/root/.config/solana/id.json` — Specifies the path to the .JSON file where your keypair is stored and passes your private key to the container.
-  * `neonlabsorg/proxy:v0.5.1` — the specific proxy image.
+  * `neonlabsorg/proxy:v0.5.1` — The specific proxy image.

 > The option `-v <path-to-keypair-file>` is only relevant for authorized operators.
 If you are not yet registered as an operator and are just about to become one, you do not need to specify this option.